AgustinMDominguez/bevy-snake-rs/README.md

   - The snake wasn't aligned with the grid
 - `0.5.2`: bugfix:
   - The second piece of food didn't spawn
+- `0.5.3`: bugfix:
+  - The game crashed when the snake hit a wall

 # Features